 1. Stay in an Off-Site Hotel

 While the Legoland California Hotel is amazingly cool and well-located just steps from the park entrance, it is very expensive.
 Rates can often start well over $300 or even $400 a night.
+(Note that since this article was originally published, the brand new Legoland Castle Hotel has opened too!)

 In contrast, the prices for off-site hotels very close by can be exceedingly reasonable.
 We ultimately booked at the La Quinta Carlsbad, located only a 5-7 minute drive away from the park.
 Why?
 We found a two bedroom, two bath family suite with a fridge, microwave, and bunk beds for the kids for just $113 a night.
 The La Quinta brand can certainly be hit or miss, but the 4 star TripAdvisor reviews for this particular hotel didn’t lead us astray.
 This was a standout value property – very clean with excellent customer service and a free hot breakfast that saved us even more money.